nikomatsakis/rustacean-principles/src/how_rust_feels.md

 > Rust offers a wide selection of libraries and abstractions that can be quickly combined to create complex applications.

+## [🔧 Transparent and tunable](./how_rust_feels/transparent.md): "able to predict low-level details and control them"

+> The translation from Rust to underlying machine code is predictable.
+If needed, you have options to control the low-level details of how your application works.

 ## [💎 Polished](./how_rust_feels/polished.md): "Rust gets the big *and* the small things right"

 > Rust is built with an attention to detail.
 Whether it's the error messages, the tooling, or the details of the type system or APIs, we try to anticipate and meet our users' needs, along with things they didn't know they wanted.

 ## [🤸 Versatile](./how_rust_feels/versatile.md): "whatever it is I want to do, I can use Rust to do it"

-> Rust can be used to build everything from simple scripts to web servers to WebAssembly programs to kernel extensions and embedded systems.
-Rust gives you the ability to control low-level details and exposes the capabilities of the underlying system.
+> Rust scales well both up and down: it is well-suited to building everything from simple scripts to web servers to WebAssembly programs to kernel extensions and embedded systems.